sudhir-mcw/video_analytics/README.md

 ```

-- To download streamline UI, visit armDeveloper website (https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer) and download the ARM Perfomance Studio which matches the host system OS and install it.
+- To download streamline UI, visit armDeveloper website (https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer) and download the ARM Perfomance Studio 2024.0 which matches the host system OS and install it.
+For linux download use the link (https://artifacts.tools.arm.com/arm-performance-studio/2024.0/Arm_Performance_Studio_2024.0_linux_x86-64.tgz)

 # Build and Run in Linux
 - Clone the repo and switch to cpp_streamline